Commander-in-Chief, Mediterranean (France)

-The French Commander-in-Chief, Mediterranean, also known as CECMED (French for Commandant en chef pour la Méditerranée) is a French Armed Forces regional commander.
-He commands the zone, the region and the Mediterranean maritime arrondissements.
-He is usually an admiral of the French Navy, and is under the direct authority of the French Chief of the Defence Staff.
+The French Commander-in-Chief, Mediterranean, also known as CECMED (French for Commandant en chef pour la Méditerranée), is a French Armed Forces regional commander.
+The officeholder, who commands the Mediterranean zone, region, and maritime arrondissement, is usually an admiral of the French Navy, under the direct authority of the French Chief of the Defence Staff.
 As of 2015 the position was held by Admiral Yann Tainguy.